gaehlerm/SoftwareEngineering/README.md

 Due to the single responsibility principle, functions may cover only one level of abstraction.
 Therefore, they have to be short (at most twenty lines, less is better) and therefore they cover only a single level of abstraction.

 ### Levels of indentation

-"If you need more than 3 levels of indentation, you're screwed anyway, and should fix your program." - Linus Torvalds

 The easiest way to judge the complexity of a function is the number of levels of indentation.
 Having no or very little indentation in your functions is always a very good sign.
 This means that there is hardly any complex logic hiding inside a single function.
 Having nested `if/else`, `while` or `for` loops would violate the SRP because the function has two jobs: resolving the logical operator and doing some other work.
 Having few levels of indentation in a function automatically makes it easy to name and understand.
 At the same time, it takes getting used to the formatting of such code.
 Almost all code is written at the first level of indentation.